THartmanOfTheRedwoods/CIS18Sprint2025/README.md

 * "They who can give up essential liberty to obtain a little temporary safety, deserve neither liberty nor safety." - Benjamin Franklin
 * "I came I saw I conquered." - Ceaser
 * "I am the ghoul of this Tokyo" - Ken Kaneki

+* “Be not afraid of growing slowly; be afraid only of standing still.” - Chinese Proverb